shrub719/remnote-to-flashcards/README.md

-# Remnote to Flashcards
+# RemNote to Flashcards
-A way to convert a Remnote/Markdown file full of quotes into Remnote flashcards to learn from.
+A way to convert a RemNote/Markdown file full of quotes into Remnote flashcards to learn from.

 Currently a work in progress.